JParadaDev07/EmailSenderService/README.md

 ## What is this

-EmailSenderService is an application designed to emulate the sending of emails in a simplified way.It aims to offer a basic experience similar to that provided by large email companies, albeit on a much smaller scale and with an educational approach.
-This service is fully functional and handles specific errors, thus providing a solid basis for understanding the principles behind sending emails in modern applications.
+EmailSenderService is an application designed to emulate the sending of emails in a simplified way.
+It aims to provide a basic experience similar to that provided by large email companies, albeit on a much smaller scale and with an educational approach.
+This service is fully functional and handles specific errors, thus providing a solid foundation for understanding the principles that govern the sending of emails in modern applications.

 ## Things to bear in mind